Why ADHD Coaching?

 ADHD Coaching should help kids “grow into” their ADHD

 I was once speaking to a group of parents and one of the moms asked me, “Do they ever grow out of their ADHD?”
-In that moment I realized that my job as an ADHD coach is to help kids GROW INTO their ADHD.
+In that moment I realized that my job as an ADHD coach is to help kids GROW INTO their ADHD, not out of it.

 Kids with ADHD have big spirits and little bodies.
 Mentally, what’s going on is tremendous but their effectiveness in the world is limited by their age and emotional maturity.
 So the “clothes” an ADHD child wears don’t fit and they need help growing into their big spirits given that until they hit adulthood, they have limitations.